golemfoundation/wildland-client/Documentation/manpages/wl-forest.rst

    Add the forest containers to ``default-containers`` in configuration file, so that they will be mounted at startup.

+.. option:: -c, --with-cache

+   Create and use a cache storage for all containers in the forest, using the default cache template (see :ref:`wl set-default-cache <wl-set-default-cache>`).
+   See :ref:`wl container create-cache <wl-container-create-cache>` for details about caches.

+.. option:: --cache-template <template_name>

+   Create and use a cache storage for all containers in the forest, using the given template.
+If used together with `--with-cache` option, explicit `<template_name>` takes precedence.
+   See :ref:`wl container create-cache <wl-container-create-cache>`.

 .. option:: -l, --list-all

    During mount, list all the forest containers to be mounted and result of mount (changed/not changed).